 But, because students’ incomes are often relatively low, they may not owe enough taxes to make full use of the credit.
 In that case, they have two choices:

 - Transfer that year’s unused claim amounts (up to $5,000) to a spouse, parent or grandparent; or

 - Carry forward the unused amounts to future years to claim for themselves when they do have enough taxable income.

 If a student decides to carry forward credits, they cannot later be transferred to a relative.

 In many cases, it’s probably best to transfer the credits to an eligible relative to get the tax break right away.
 However, if a student doesn’t have a spouse, parent, or grandparent who owes enough taxes to make use of the credit, it’s best for the student to carry forward the claim amounts for personal use in the future.
 These amounts can be carried forward indefinitely—as long as they are claimed in the earliest year that the student has taxable income—so there’s little chance that these tax credits will go to waste.

-While most income tax deductions and credits must be claimed in the tax year to which they apply, there are a few claims that you can—and often should—hold off on making to enjoy greater tax savings in the future.
+While most income tax deductions and credits must be claimed in the tax year to which they apply, there are a few deductions that you can—and often should—hold off on claiming to enjoy greater tax savings in the future.

 As explained, deductions for RRSP contributions may save you more if you claim them in higher-earning tax years.
-Charitable donations can be carried forward for up to five years and claimed all at once to maximize the amount of your credit.
-By choosing the 12-month period in which you have the most eligible medical expenses, you may be able to save on taxes by waiting until next year to make a claim.
-And carrying forward unused tuition tax credits, rather than transferring them to a spouse, parent or grandparent, may be the smart move depending on your circumstances.
+You can carry forward charitable donations for up to five years and claim them all at once to maximize the amount of your credit.
+By choosing the 12-month period in which you have the most eligible medical expenses, you could save on taxes by waiting to make a claim.
+Finally, carrying forward unused tuition tax credits, rather than transferring them to a spouse, parent or grandparent, could be the smart move depending on your circumstances.